Skip to content

 Let’s start with a basic definition.
 On its website, the California Department of Insurance defines it this way:

 The “losses” mentioned in the above quote would be legal expenses or other costs relating to a claim against the property.
-A “defect” is an error, omission or other complication related to the title or ownership of the property.
-A “lien” is a legal claim made against some kind of asset, a home in this case.
+A “defect” is an error, omission, or other complication related to the title or ownership of the property.
+A “lien” is a legal claim made against some kind of asset, in this case a home.

-In plain English: A title insurance policy protects the lender and homeowner against legal claims and/or disputes made against the property.
+In short: A title insurance policy protects the lender and homeowner against legal claims and/or disputes made against the property in question.

-You might notice we mentioned the lender and the homeowner in the above statement.
-That’s because there are two basic types of title insurance in California — one that covers the lender, and one that covers the property owner.
+There are two basic types of title insurance in California: one that covers the lender, and one that covers the property owner.
 They are commonly referred to as the lender’s policy and the owner’s policy.

 If a legal claim or challenge is made against the property, the owner’s title insurance policy will essentially fund your court defense.
 The title claim might be resolved in your favor, or it might go the other way.
 In those cases where a homeowner is unsuccessful in their legal case, the title insurer will usually reimburse the homeowner up to their total investment (depending on the specifics of the policy).